 The Untold Science of Reading - Webinar by Jim Cummins hosted by SavvasLearning

-- Developing reading
+Developing reading and viewing

-Find out below about 'Close Reading' and how this might benefit EAL learners
+Find out below about 'Close Reading' and how this might benefit EAL learners (courtesy Ranvilles Infant School)

 Supporting and modelling writing